Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Discussion

 \subsection{Practical Considerations}

-We provide a set of recommendations for empirical researchers based on the simulation study and the real-world data analyses in this section.
+In this section, we provide recommendations for empirical researchers based on both the simulation study and real-world data analyses.
 First, although we scale the shape factor $\eta_{1}$ as the growth rate in the first or last time interval of the study duration, it can be specified as the growth rate in any time interval.
-Note that the interpretation of $\gamma_{j-1}$ is consistent to be the relative growth rate to $\eta_{1}$ during the $(j-1)^{th}$ time interval.
+Note that the interpretation of $\gamma_{j-1}$ remains as the relative growth rate to $\eta_{1}$ during the $(j-1)^{th}$ time interval.
 From the proposed parallel LBGM, we obtain the estimates of the mean and variance of shape factor and the fixed effects of relative growth rates for each construct.
-With the function \textit{mxAlgebra()} in the \textit{R} package \textit{OpenMx}, we then derive both fixed and random effects of absolute growth rate of each time interval as shown in the Application section.
+Using the \textit{mxAlgebra()} function from the \textit{OpenMx} R package, we derive both fixed and random effects for the absolute growth rate of each time interval, as detailed in the Application section.

 In addition, the proposed model is capable of estimating the covariance of between-construct intercepts and that of between-construct shape factors directly.
 We can derive the covariance of between-construct growth rates for each interval by using the function \textit{mxAlgebra()}.
 Note that the correlation of the between-construct growth rates is constant because we only estimate fixed effects of relative growth rates.